k11n/konstellation/docs/guide/index.md

 That's it!
 With that, Konstellation will create all of the resources necessary to run your app on Kubernetes.
 It creates a native load balancer and outputs its address.

-The app config is persisted in Kubernetes, and can be edited at any time with `kon app edit <app>`
+The app manifest is persisted in Kubernetes, and can be edited at any time with `kon app edit <app>`

 ### Checking app status